Static Spherical Vacuum Solution to Bumblebee Gravity with Time-like VEVs: Introduction

 General Relativity~(GR) and the Standard Model~(SM) of particle physics are the most successful theories describing all four fundamental forces of nature.
 However, there are theoretical tensions between GR and SM, and to reconcile them, several candidates of quantum gravity~(QG) theories have already been proposed.
 Generally, the onset of significant effects of QG is expected to happen at the Planck scale~(\(E_{Pl}\sim 10^{19}~\text{GeV}\)), which is far beyond our reach for current experiments.
 Although direct detection of QG effects seems to be unlikely at present, it is suggested that there exists the possibility that certain kinds of remnant signals of QG could be observed at energy scales much lower than the Planck scale.
 One of such signals is the violation of Lorentz invariance.

 In recent decades, increasing interest has been directed toward possible violations of Lorentz symmetry, driven by attempts to formulate a consistent theory of quantum gravity and to understand potential deviations from GR at high energies.
 Among various approaches, effective field theories incorporating spontaneous Lorentz violation have proven especially fruitful.
-In this context, Bumblebee gravity has emerged as a minimal yet nontrivial extension of GR, wherein a vector field acquires a nonzero vacuum expectation value (VEV), leading to spontaneous breaking of local Lorentz invariance and diffeomorphism invariance in a controlled manner~\cite{Kostelecky:1988zi,Kostelecky:2003fs,Bluhm:2004ep,Bailey:2006fd,Maluf:2013nva}.
+In this context, Bumblebee gravity has emerged as a minimal yet nontrivial extension of GR, wherein a vector field acquires a nonzero vacuum expectation value (VEV), leading to spontaneous breaking of local Lorentz invariance and diffeomorphism invariance in a controlled manner~\cite{Kostelecky:1988zi,Kostelecky:2003fs,Bluhm:2004ep,Bailey:2006fd,Maluf:2013nva}~\footnote{An alternative framework to incorporate Lorentz invariance violation in gravity is introduce a background Kalb-Ramond field~\cite{al-Badawi:2024pdx,Mangut:2025gie,Al-Badawi:2025ejf}.}.

 The Bumblebee model typically introduces a vector field $B_{\mu,}$ coupled non-minimally to gravity and governed by a potential $V(B_\mu B^\mu\pm b^2)$, which determines the vacua of the theory at the classical level.
 The vacua, determined by the vacuum expectation \(\langle B^\mu\rangle\) such that \(V|_{B_\mu=\langle B_\mu\rangle}\), do not transform as scalars, thus signaling the spontaneously breaking of Lorentz symmetry.
 This spontaneous Lorentz symmetry breaking results in modifications to the Einstein field equations, leading to potentially observable signatures in gravitational phenomena.
 In previous studies, an exact Schwarzschild-like solution in bumblebee gravity is proposed~\cite{Casana:2017jkc}.
 Also, an exact Kerr-like solution is found~\cite{Ding:2019mal}.
 But for both of the solutions, the configurations of the bumblebee field only admit space-like VEVs, i.e., $\langle B^\mu B_\mu\rangle > 0$.
-Similar results are also obtained and analyzed in detail within metric-affine bumblebee models~\cite{Filho:2022yrk,AraujoFilho:2024ykw,AraujoFilho:2025hkm}.
+Similar results are also obtained and analyzed in detail within metric-affine bumblebee models~\cite{Filho:2022yrk,AraujoFilho:2024ykw,AraujoFilho:2025hkm}, models with cosmological constant~\cite{Valtancoli:2023kdy}, higher-dimensional dS/AdS spacetimes~\cite{Uniyal:2022xnq}, models with topological defects~\cite{Gullu:2020qzu}, and models with generalized uncertainty principle modifications~\cite{Kanzi:2019gtu,Karmakar:2023mhs}.
+Meanwhile, phenomenology of bumblebee gravity is also investigated~\cite{Kanzi:2021cbg,Karmakar:2023mhs,Mangut:2023oxa,Neves:2024ggn,Uniyal:2022xnq}.

 The purpose of this work is to investigate the solution to the Bumblebee gravity model with a time-like vacuum expectation value of the bumblebee field.